CenturyLinkCloud/PublicKB/Managed Services/managed-operating-system-frequently-asked-questions.md

 Customers pay for managed operating system and managed applications on an hourly basis.
 For managed OS, customers pay the management charge __whenever the server is powered on__.
 Licensing fees continue whether the server is powered on or off.

 For managed applications, customers pay the management charge __for as long as the managed application is on the server (whether the server is powered on or off)__.

+Please review the [cloud pricing catalog](//www.ctl.io/pricing/#/va1) for the billing type of each managed product!

 **How do I create a Managed VM?**